HighwayWu/InpaintingForensics/README.md

   Demo figures.
 In each pair, the left is the original image; the middle is the forged image where the key objects are removed by some inpainting methods; the right is the output of GIID-Net by using forged image as input.
 </p>

 Furthermore, we thoroughly study the generalizability of our GIID-Net, and find that different training data could result in vastly different generalization capability.
 By carefully examining 10 popular inpainting methods, we identify that the GIID-Net trained on only one specific deep inpainting method exhibits desirable generalizability; namely, the obtained GIID-Net can accurately detect and localize inpainting manipulations for various unseen inpainting methods as well.
 Our results would suggest that common artifacts are shared across diverse image inpainting methods.
-Finally, we build a diverse inpainting dataset of 10K image pairs for the future research in this area.
-The diverse inpainting dataset please download from [here]('https://www.google.com').
+Finally, we build a diverse inpainting dataset (please download from [here](https://drive.google.com/file/d/1vaM5Jne8EA7OqPs46p2Y49OqgFHaw-_e/view?usp=sharing)) of 10K image pairs for the future research in this area.

 ## Dependency
 - torch 1.6.0
 - tensorflow 1.8.0

-## Demo
+## Usage

 To train or test the GIID-Net:
 ```bash